Sougwen Chung

-Nobel Laureate in Chemistry | Princeton Professor & Founder of Asymmetric Organocatalysis | Ludwig Cancer Research Distinguished Scholar
+Nobel Laureate in Chemistry | Princeton Professor & Founder of Asymmetric Organocatalysis | Ludwig Cancer Research Distinguished Scholar | RSC Honorary Fellow

 Want to book David MacMillan as a speaker for your event?
 Please provide the info below and we’ll get in touch within 24h:

 Sir David MacMillan is a Nobel Prize–winning chemist and one of the most influential scientific innovators of our era.
 Born in Bellshill, Scotland, to a working-class family, he rose from state-funded schools to the summit of global science.
 Speaker David MacMillan earned the 2021 Nobel Prize in Chemistry for the development of asymmetric organocatalysis, a breakthrough that fundamentally changed how chemists build molecules.
-He is the James S. McDonnell Distinguished University Professor of Chemistry at Princeton University, where he previously chaired the Department of Chemistry, and was knighted for services to science.
+He is the James S. McDonnell Distinguished University Professor of Chemistry at Princeton University, where he previously chaired the Department of Chemistry, and was knighted for services to chemistry and science.

 As a speaker, David MacMillan translates the real process of discovery into powerful lessons on creativity, perseverance, and long-term impact, showing audiences how bold ideas move from skepticism to world-changing results.
 Explore his Nobel Prize profile to see the work that reshaped a field.